usc-isi-i2/t2wml/README.md

 git checkout development
 ```

-2. Set up the Electron frontend
+### Setting up the Electron Frontend

 First you have to make sure you have Node version 12 or higher installed.
+Then you can run:

 ```
 cd t2wml-root/t2wml/electron